keleviss/labrinth/README.md

 * * *

-Enjoy the Labrinth maze adventure, and may your score be legendary!
+Enjoy the Labrinth maze adventure, and may your scores be legendary!